cis-ds/course-site/content/notes/logistic-regression.markdown

 ## Number of Fisher Scoring iterations: 4
 ```

-As before, let's estimate predicted probabilities and plot the interactive effects of age and gender.
+As before, let's estimate predicted probabilities and plot the interactive effects of age and sex.

 ```r